jappeace/jappeaceApplication/content/cabal-exact-print.md

 and print them back out in a mangled[^mangled] form.
 There are other programs providing module detection [^other-programs], but nothing integrated.
-Anyway one day I was lamenting this problem on the internet and I was told a forum user[^self-identified] that this is in fact the [cabal exact print](https://github.com/haskell/cabal/issues/7544) issue.
+Anyway one day I was lamenting this problem on the internet and I was told by a forum user[^self-identified] that this is in fact the [cabal exact print](https://github.com/haskell/cabal/issues/7544) issue.
 GHC is [already able](https://github.com/alanz/ghc-exactprint) to do this for Haskell code, and [defines](https://gitlab.haskell.org/ghc/ghc/-/wikis/api-annotations#in-tree-exact-printing-annotations) it as follows: